ruby/lrama/README.md

   * b4_lac_if is always false
 * Error Tolerance parser
   * Subset of [Repairing Syntax Errors in LR Parsers (Corchuelo et al.)](https://idus.us.es/bitstream/handle/11441/65631/Repairing%20syntax%20errors.pdf) algorithm is supported
-* Parameterizing rules
+* Parameterized rules
   * The definition of a non-terminal symbol can be parameterized with other (terminal or non-terminal) symbols.
-  * Providing a generic definition of parameterizing rules as a [standard library](lib/lrama/grammar/stdlib.y).
+  * Providing a generic definition of parameterized rules as a [standard library](lib/lrama/grammar/stdlib.y).
 * Inlining
   * The %inline directive causes all references to symbols to be replaced with its definition.
   * Resolve shift/reduce conflicts without artificially altering the grammar file.